jephthah-orobia/AMAOEd-ComProg1-Week8/README.md

 The Task

-Write a program that will accept five (5) integers and display them to the users.
-You are limited to using only two (2) variables (including the array).
+Write a program that will display an equilateral triangle with a height depending on the user.
+The minimum height is 1, the maximum height is 10.
+Use an array to display the specific character on the specific row.
+The array will be: { 0 := “A”, 1:= “B”, 2 := “C”, 3 := “D”, 4 := “E”, 5 := “F”, 6 := “G”, 7 := “H”, 8 := “I”, 9 := “J” }.
+You are limited to four (4) variables only (including the array).